wombelix/params2env/README.md

 export MY_SECRET="<secret-value>"
 ```

-When `--output` is set to `env` or removed from the arguments, the output needs
+To actually set the environment variables in your shell, you need to evaluate
-to be evaluated by the shell to set the environment variable.
-You can do this in
+the output.
+You can do this in two ways:
-two ways:

 ```bash
 # Using eval